-So well, visiting a festival in a Northern country is a mess… but it’s still worth all the pain & struggles.
-Afterward, you could call yourself an extreme person.
+So well, visiting a music festival in a Northern country is a mess… but it’s still worth all the pain & struggles!

 Festival checklist for the Southern Festivals

-- Sunscreen Lotion with the SPF of the level 50 (you gonna be the whole day in the sun, come on)
+- Sunscreen lotion with the SPF of the level 50 – check out the Institut Esthederm (you will be the whole day under the sun)

 - Some sort of hat or cap to avoid sunstroke

 - Blouses with long sleeves (In case you’ll manage to get burned or just want to avoid the sun)

 - Inflatable sofa or bed is always an amazing option to take a break and lay down, however, in the south you could do it on the grass as well

 - Sneakers, because the surface (field) will be quite dusty because of crowds walking on it.
 And in case there was grass before, believe me, there will be a desert after the first day of the festival